 - Antibiotics and antivirals.
 These have saved us from many overwhelming bacterial illnesses and a few viral ones.
 We don’t have one fr Covid-19 yet, although the search is on, and again we can’t bank on it.
 We don’t have nearly the range of effective antivirals as we have antibacterials.
 But it is being worked on, as we need it for those whose immune systems can’t do the job themselves.

-For the sake of this community, however, it is still better to delay acquiring it, because it would be better for our population that the virus spreads at medium speed through April and May than at fast speed through March.
+It would be better for our population that the virus spreads at medium speed through April and May than at fast speed through March.
 This would mean that :

 - we won’t all be off work at once.